mt-torres/chat/README.md

 ## :construction::warning: Under construction

 ### features to be implemented:
+- Implement authentication and authorization.
+- Implement the option to create public and private rooms.
-- IImplement user search
+- Implement user search and create a private chat between two users.
-- Check alert functionality
+- Implement the functionality to save conversations.
-- Add sound effects
+- Add sound effects.